Biden Admin Urges Israel to Improve Gaza’s Humanitarian Situation

 Pentagon spokeswoman Sabrina Singh and National Security Council spokesman John Kirby also declined to specify the possible consequences.

 According to the letter, Israel must enable a minimum of 350 truckloads of humanitarian supplies to reach Gaza daily.
-They also called on Israeli authorities to coordinate with humanitarian organizations and implement pauses in the fighting in the Gaza Strip to allow humanitarian deliveries to proceed safely.
+It also called on Israeli authorities to coordinate with humanitarian organizations and implement pauses in the fighting in the Gaza Strip to allow humanitarian deliveries to proceed safely.

 Blinken and Austin called on Israeli forces to allow internally displaced refugees to move further inland during the winter season.
 Al-Mawasi, one of the main humanitarian corridors for refugees, is situated along the Mediterranean coastline.